libapps/libapps-mirror/wasi-js-bindings/README.md

 *   SyscallEntry: The initial entry point from the WASM world into JS.
     Takes care of reading/writing content to the WASM side and handing off to syscall handlers to implement things (using normal JS APIs).
-    *   WasiUnstable: Implementation of the [WASI API].
+    *   WasiPreview1: Implementation of the (snapshot preview1) [WASI API].
 *   SyscallHandler: The code that handles syscall requests using JS APIs.
     Does not speak to the WASM side at all -- everything is via standard JS.
-    *   DirectWasiUnstable: Handlers [WASI API] calls directly when possible (i.e. there is a general web platform implementation).
+    *   DirectWasiPreview1: Handlers [WASI API] calls directly when possible (i.e. there is a general web platform implementation).
-    *   ProxyWasiUnstable: Dispatches [WASI API] calls via message passing and shared memory to a different thread so calls may be implemented asynchronously; does not provide any implementations itself.
+    *   ProxyWasiPreview1: Dispatches [WASI API] calls via message passing and shared memory to a different thread so calls may be implemented asynchronously; does not provide any implementations itself.
 *   Worker: Framework for implementing background web worker as